mat3rial/silver-guide-argent/en/_posts/2020-05-27-2-1-1-evaluation-of-contributions-in-the-form-of-goods.md

 ## Food and beverage donations:

 Usually, a supplier offering a free or significantly discounted item can provide a supporting document indicating the item’s normal sale price.
-Be sure to ask for one. (see Tab _Models_: letters…)
+Be sure to ask for one.

+<a href="{{ site.baseurl }}/en/toolkit/templates/" class="toolkit">see Tab _Models_: letters</a>

 ## Work or exhibition spaces offered free of charge: